Replication crisis: Publication bias

-A major cause of low reproducibility is the publication bias stemming from the fact that statistically non-significant results and seemingly unoriginal replications are rarely published.
+Publication bias—the tendency to publish only positive, significant results—creates the "file drawer effect", where negative results remain unpublished.
+(Note: In the context of null-hypothesis significance testing, results that are not statistically significant) This produces misleading literature and biased meta-analyses.
 Only a very small proportion of academic journals in psychology and neurosciences explicitly welcomed submissions of replication studies in their aim and scope or instructions to authors.
 This does not encourage reporting on, or even attempts to perform, replication studies.
 Among 1,576 researchers Nature surveyed in 2016, only a minority had ever attempted to publish a replication, and several respondents who had published failed replications noted that editors and reviewers demanded that they play down comparisons with the original studies.
 An analysis of 4,270 empirical studies in 18 business journals from 1970 to 1991 reported that less than 10% of accounting, economics, and finance articles and 5% of management and marketing articles were replication studies.
 Publication bias is augmented by the pressure to publish and the author's own confirmation bias, and is an inherent hazard in the field, requiring a certain degree of skepticism on the part of readers.

-Publication bias leads to what psychologist Robert Rosenthal calls the "file drawer effect".
-The file drawer effect is the idea that as a consequence of the publication bias, a significant number of negative results (Note: In the context of null-hypothesis significance testing, results that are not statistically significant) are not published.
-According to philosopher of science Felipe Romero, this tends to produce "misleading literature and biased meta-analytic studies", and when publication bias is considered along with the fact that a majority of tested hypotheses might be false a priori, it is plausible that a considerable proportion of research findings might be false positives, as shown by metascientist John Ioannidis.
+When publication bias is considered along with the fact that a majority of tested hypotheses might be false a priori, it is plausible that a considerable proportion of research findings might be false positives, as shown by metascientist John Ioannidis.
 In turn, a high proportion of false positives in the published literature can explain why many findings are nonreproducible.

 Another publication bias is that studies that do not reject the null hypothesis are scrutinized asymmetrically.
 For example, they are likely to be rejected as being difficult to interpret or having a Type II error.
 Studies that do reject the null hypothesis are not likely to be rejected for those reasons.

 In popular media, there is another element of publication bias: the desire to make research accessible to the public led to oversimplification and exaggeration of findings, creating unrealistic expectations and amplifying the impact of non-replications.
 In contrast, null results and failures to replicate tend to go unreported.
 This explanation may apply to power posing's replication crisis.